Having a dynamic sitemaps file for search robots scanning

 It is also imaginable to think about a "robots scan configuration tools" that fusion tunings for robots.txt and sitemaps.xml.
 Feature of such tool would be the ability to configure which pages should be scanned by (which) robots.

 In the end: fine controls of what search robots can see.

-#1 Updated by Axel Voitier about 9 years ago
+#1 Updated by Axel Voitier over 9 years ago

 - File sitemaps.01.patch added

 Here is a "kick off" patch for this feature.

 It does not attend to be a useful one.
 It just start the work.

 - Creation of a new controller and view named RobotsController and robots/sitemaps.rhtml